 Mission statement

-We report on the common, life-changing disease following Covid-19 infection that affects over 65 million people worldwide and can be fatal.
+We report on the common, life-changing disease following SARS-CoV-2 infection that affects over 400 million people worldwide and can be fatal.
 Our coverage spans related infection-associated chronic conditions such as myalgic encephalomyelitis, dysautonomia, mast cell activation syndrome, and more.
-Unlike many outlets, we continue to report on the impact of the ongoing Covid-19 pandemic.
+Unlike many outlets, we continue to report on the impact of the ongoing COVID-19 pandemic.
 No denial, minimizing, or gaslighting here.

-Betsy Ladyzhets is an independent science, health, and data journalist and writer focused on Covid-19 and the future of public health.
-Prior to The Sick Times, she ran the COVID-19 Data Dispatch, a newsletter and blog that provided news, resources, and original reporting on Covid-19 data — and outlasted the CDC’s own Covid-19 data newsletter.
-She was recently a journalism fellow at MuckRock, where she contributed to award-winning and impactful Covid-19 investigations such as the Uncounted project, investigations into the National Institutes of Health’s RECOVER program, and stories covering public health responses in several states.
-Early in the pandemic, she served as a volunteer Shift Lead for the COVID Tracking Project at The Atlantic.
+Betsy Ladyzhets (co-founder, managing editor) is a journalist and writer focused on COVID-19, Long COVID, and the future of public health, based in New York City.
+Prior to The Sick Times, she ran the COVID-19 Data Dispatch, a newsletter and blog that provided news, resources, and original reporting on COVID-19 data — and outlasted the CDC’s own COVID-19 data newsletter.
+She was recently a journalism fellow at MuckRock, where she contributed to award-winning and impactful COVID-19 investigations such as the Uncounted project, investigations into the National Institutes of Health’s RECOVER program, and stories covering public health responses in several states.

 Contact: betsy@thesicktimes.org, @betsyladyzhets on Twitter/Bluesky.